LikerFeed/SelfAssessment/Skills/JavaScript.md

   - for..of: 🙋 explained
   - for await: 🙋 explained
   - throw: 🖐️ used
-  - break: 🖐️ used
+  - break: 🙋 explained
-  - continue: 🖐️ used
+  - continue: 🙋 explained
   - import: 🖐️ used
   - export: 🖐️ used
   - label: 🎓 known
-  - try..catch: 🖐 used
+  - try..catch: 🙋 explained
   - switch: 🙋 explained
   - class: 🙋 explained
   - new Error: 🙋 explained